2025 Conference Program

 Enbridge Research Chair in Psychosocial Oncology; Professor, Department of Oncology, Cumming School of Medicine, University of Calgary; Director, Alberta Complementary Therapy and Integrative Oncology (ACTION) Centre; Past-President, Society for Integrative Oncology; Department of Psychosocial Oncology, Arthur Child Comprehensive Cancer Centre (Canada)

-Tuesday, October 28 Plenary Presentation on: Mindfulness-Based Cancer Recovery
+Tuesday, October 28 Plenary Presentation on: Mindfulness and Mindful Movement for Cancer

 Dr. Linda Carlson holds the Enbridge Research Chair in Psychosocial Oncology and is a Full Professor in the Department of Oncology, Cumming School of Medicine at the University of Calgary.
 She directs the Alberta Complementary Therapy and Integrative Oncology (ACTION) Centre and has provided clinical care at Cancer Care Alberta since 1997.
 A globally recognized leader in mindfulness-based cancer recovery and integrative oncology, Dr. Carlson has published over 250 peer-reviewed works, co-authored influential books, and received numerous prestigious awards, including the 2023 Dr. Rogers Prize in Complementary and Alternative Medicine.
 She also serves as Co-Editor-in-Chief of the Journal of Psychosocial Oncology Research and Practice, is Past-President of the Society for Integrative Oncology and Treasurer for the International Society for Contemplative Research.